 2. Mizones said that his assignment came about after an interview held in Miami in June or July of 1967, at which time he was a case officer working for the Miami office.
 He had been selected for the job interview because of his paramilitary training and experience.
 He was asked if he would agree to serve with a fellow Cuban.
-He accepted.
+He accented.
 He was told that he was to go to Bolivia with where they would be engaged in training intelligence teams for the 2nd Ranger Battalion of the Eighth Division of the Bolivian Army.
 He was also told that he and would be assigned to the 2nd Ranger Battalion as advisors and would be based in the town of Esperanza.
 While in Miami, he and were given briefings about the political and guerrilla situation in Bolivia, and he was given a refresher course in communications.
 Mizones and were told that there were strong indications that Guevara was leading the guerrillas.
 Among the instructions given them was a clear one that in the event that the Bolivian Army captured Guevara, they should do everything possible "to keep him alive."

 3. They were introduced to their future case officer in Washington, who was to be in liaison with the Bolivian forces in Santa Cruz.
-4. Prior to their departure, both Mizones and were issued false U.S. re-entry permits in the names of received in New fork City Just prior to their departure on 30 July for La Paz on a Braniff Airline flight.
+4. Prior to their departure, both Mizones and were issued false II S re-entry permits in the names of and respectively.
+These were received in New correction for to their departure on 30 July for La Paz on a Braniff Airline flight.
 Their case officer had preceded them and met them on 31 July at 7 a.m. at the La Paz airport.
 Mizones believes that Bolivian visas were stamped in their re-entry permits.

-5. The case officer and another American took them to meet for the second secon no new instructions were issued to them about their mission.
+5. The case officer and another American took them to meet to whom they were introduced as experts on guerrilla warfare.
+He issued each a personal card in which were handwritten his instructions to all civilian and military officials that they be given full support.
+At ten that morning, they met General Ovando, Commander-in-Chief of the Bolivian Armed Forces.
+(It wasn't until about a month later that Mizones met \\\\\\ in Santa Cruz.)
+While in no new instructions were issued to them about their mission.
 After about a week there, they were flown to Santa Cruz de la Sierra for a few days and introduced to Colonel Joaquin Zenteno Anaya, Commander of the Eighth Division.
-Zenteno arranged for Captain "Poppie" Shelton, the American officer in charge of the military mission training the 2nd Ranger Battalion, to come to Santa Cruz to meet Mizones and They were also introduced to Major Arnaldo Saucedo,
+Zenteno arranged for Captain "Poppie" Shelton, the American officer in charge of the military mission training the 2nd Ranger Battalion, to come to Santa Cruz to meet Mizones and

-G-2 of the Eighth Division.
-After 3 or 4 days in Santa Cruz, Mizones and Went to La Esperanza, where they were quartered at the Bollvian officers' compound.
+They were also introduced to Major Arnaldo Saucedo, G-2 of the Eighth Division.
+After 3 or 4 days in Santa Cruz, Mizones and went to La Esperanza, where they were quartered at the Bolivian officers' compound.
 In La Esperanza they met Major Ayiroa, the Commander of the 2nd Ranger Battalion, and Captain Gari Prado.